 Singapore bought billions of cubic feet of sand from Cambodia and Vietnam as Singapore reclaims land from the sea.

-Singapore is the only country on earth whose citizens don’t need a Visa to enter North Korea, South Korea, China or the United States.
+Singapore is the only country whose citizens don’t need a visa to visit North Korea, South Korea, China, or the United States.

 Bukit Timah Hill

-The highest natural point in Singapore is Bukit Timah Hill, which is only 164 metres high.
-Note that is is only a hill not a mountain.
+Bukit Timah Hill is the highest natural point in Singapore.
+It has a height of only 164 meters.
+Note that it is only a hill, not a mountain.

 And that’s it for now!
-I’d love to know if these fun facts about Singapore has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if these fun facts about Singapore have helped you.
+Let me know if you have any questions and let me know if you go.